 Other sites blocked by the library’s Netsweeper software include the official webpage of the Wiccan church, the Wikipedia entry pertaining to Wicca, Astrology.com and The Encyclopedia on Death and Dying, which contains viewpoint-neutral discussions of various cultures’ and religions’ ideas of death and death rituals.

-Status: In a consent judgment signed March 5, a federal district court-ordered the Salem Public Library to stop blocking patrons' access to websites related to minority religions that the library's web filters classifed as "occult" or "criminal".
+In a consent judgment signed March 5, a federal district court-ordered the Salem Public Library to stop blocking patrons' access to websites related to minority religions that the library's web filters classified as "occult" or "criminal".